devkcud/devkcud/README.md

 ## 🦆 Who I Am (and why you should care)

+**TL;DR**: My work overlaps code, infra, UX, security, legal, docs, and whatever else has an open Jira card (I write them too).

-Check out my [Portfolio](https://www.devkcud.com) and [LinkedIn](https://www.linkedin.com/in/andre-albanese-junior)!
+> Check out my [Portfolio](https://www.devkcud.com) and [LinkedIn](https://www.linkedin.com/in/andre-albanese-junior)!

-- Promoted to lead dev at 18, working on a B2B analytics platform used by 10,000+ enterprise users
+- Promoted to lead dev at 18, building a B2B analytics platform used by 10,000+ enterprise users from Seara, Danone, Panco, Coty, Ruby Rose, and many more (yes, I'm name-dropping)
-- Architected backend systems, automation pipelines, onboarding flows, and actual legal policy docs
+- Architected backend systems, automation pipelines, onboarding flows, and authored public-facing legal policy docs (I also handle the 100+ question security audits and client validation calls)
 - Built solo Godot tools and FX systems used by indie devs
 - Designed CLIs, dashboards, and internal utilities just to avoid clicking things manually
 - Published things I'd actually use.
 Archived the rest.
 No regrets.

-My work overlaps code, infra, UX, security, and chaos.
-My favorite language is "it depends" (against my will).

 <br>